IBM-Cloud/openwhisk-slackapp/README.md

 ### Set the callback URL for authentication

-1. Under App Credentials, add the URI for the authentication of your app.
+1. Under OAuth and Permissions, add the URI for the authentication of your app.
 This URI will be called when a user installs your application in his team.
 The value is the API Endpoint Base URL (retrieved earlier) followed by /api/slack/oauth such as: